 Why WTA 1000 Events Matter

-WTA 1000 results directly shape top-10 positioning, No. 1 ranking battles, Grand Slam seedings and WTA Finals qualification.
-A strong season at the 1000 level is often what separates elite consistency from the rest of the field.
+WTA 1000 results directly shape top-10 positioning, the No. 1 ranking battle, Grand Slam seedings and WTA Finals qualification.
+With six of the seven biggest mandatory events feeding into a player’s required ranking total, deep runs at the 1000 level are what separate the season’s elite from the rest of the field.

 WTA 1000 vs Other Tour Tiers